DenisMasterHerobrine/TwitchWarriors/README.md

 # TwitchWarriors
-Minecraft minigame with Twitch Channel Points integration
+Minecraft plugin, which includes a PVP based minigame with Twitch Channel Points integration.
+Made for 1.15+.

+License: MIT.